With summer comes the allure of traveling on the open road, and there's no better place to do that than Montana.

-With summer comes the allure of the open road, a road trip tradition that’s alive and vibrant.
-And with so much to discover along the way, planning is half the fun.
-Here’s everything you need to consider as you plan your Montana summer road trip through big sky country.
+And with so much to discover along the way, planning a Montana road trip is half the fun.
+Here’s everything you need to consider as you plan your Montana road trip through Big Sky Country this summer.

 Montana offers up a mix of big sky, a whole lot of fresh air, and wide-open views to take in.
 You can embrace the spirit of the state as you choose a spot to stay.
 When you pick your accommodation, it’s worth stirring in a bit of the outdoors and the sustainability that supports it with a mix of camping and hotel stays that prioritize green initiatives.
 Highline Adventures hotels, vacation rentals, RV parks and campgrounds offer up a mix of options across the state, with sustainability always top of mind.